-.1 These requirements are applicable to piping systems on ships, including pipe joints and fittings, made predominately of other material than metal.

-.2 Use of mechanical and flexible couplings which are accepted for use in metallic piping systems is not addressed.

-.3 Piping systems intended for non-essential services are to meet only the requirements of recognized standards and P4.3.1.3 (ii), P4.4.2, P4.5.2 to P4.5.7 and P4.6 of this requirement.
+- .1 These requirements are applicable to piping systems on ships, including pipe joints and fittings, made predominately of other material than metal. - .2 The use of mechanical joints approved for the use in metallic piping systems only are not permitted. - .3 Piping systems intended for non-essential services are to meet only the requirements of recognized standards and P4.3.1.3 (ii), P4.4.2, P4.5.2 to P4.5.7 and P4.6 of this requirement.